 - being raped, maimed, robbed, or the victim of some other forcible and atrocious crime.

-These laws allow people to take whatever steps a reasonable person would take (including deadly force) to protect against the above harms.9
+These laws allow you to take whatever steps a reasonable person would take (including deadly force) to protect against the above harms.9

-Under an insanity defense, a criminal defense attorney attempts to show that the defendant was legally insane at the time of the killing.
+Under an insanity defense, a criminal defense attorney attempts to show that you were legally insane at the time of the killing.

-- did not understand the nature of his/her criminal act, or
+- did not understand the nature of your criminal act, or

-- did not understand that what he/she was doing was morally wrong.10
+- did not understand that what you were doing was morally wrong.10

 This definition of legal insanity is known as the “McNaghten rule.

-Defendants are not guilty of voluntary manslaughter if they killed someone by accident.
+You are not guilty of voluntary manslaughter if you killed someone by accident.

 - had no criminal intent to do harm,